JoePaxton/familiarity/README.md

 On the other hand, the 'hotttness' attribute gives a floating-point decimal value that displays the "hype" or "buzz" an artist is getting currently.
-The 'hotttnesss' attribute is biased, in the sense that the information is only useful for present day data and will be much different compared to artists who had more "hype" years ago, like *The Beatles*.
-There is not much blog posts, website articles, or other website information about popular artists decades ago.
+The 'hotttnesss' attribute is biased, in the sense that the attribute computes the "hype" currently; therefore, this does not accurately reflect the "hype" that some artists' receive if it was years ago such as *The Beatles*.
+In other words, if *The Beatles* were a band today, the 'hotttnesss' attribute would return a higher floating-point value.
+There is not much blog posts, website articles, or other website information about popular artists "back in the day" who are not that relevant today.

 The [familiarity] attribute is an easier value to analyze for the "strength value" between different artists, especially when it comes to different time periods.